 Cost of accommodation in China

 Most expats will find their largest expense to be accommodation in China, especially if they're based in Beijing or Shanghai.
-Expats tend to congregate in the suburbs near the city centre that have higher-than-average rental prices.
+Expats tend to congregate in the suburbs near the city centre, which have higher-than-average rental prices.

 Cost of groceries in China